grotius-cnc/mayo/README.md

 # What is Mayo
 Mayo is a 3D viewer and converter inspired by FreeCad

+Made compatible for Linux Debian 10 buster with QT.
+See the end of the .pro file how to install opencascade and how to link your path.
+Have fun !

 # Overview
 * View and convert 3D files in different formats
 * Explore assembly trees and view properties